ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 	render() {
 		return [
 			// The application renders two columns:
-			// * in the left one, the <CKEditor> is rendered and the textarea displaying
+			// * in the left one, the <CKEditor> and the textarea displaying live
-			//   live editor data.
+			//   editor data are rendered.
 			// * in the right column, a <ProductList> is rendered with available <ProductPreviews>
 			//   to choose from.
 			<div className="app__offer-editor" key="offer-editor">